basisai/remote-zip/docs/api.md

   const text = new TextDecoder().decode(bytes); // Hello, world!
   ```

+  Throws `RemoteZipError` if it fails to parse or fetch.

 - `RemoteZip.files(): RemoteZipFile[]`

   Get the file listing of the remote ZIP file.